Judicial Clerkship Program for PLSI Alumni/aePre-Law Summer Institute for American Indians and Alaska Natives

 All you need to know about how to apply and get a clerkship, including in tribal court

-After an ABA study found that there were relatively few minority clerks, it established the JCP to encourage a more diverse group of attorneys to apply for judicial clerkships.
+After an ABA study found that there were relatively few minority clerks, the ABA established the JCP to encourage a more diverse group of attorneys to apply for judicial clerkships.
 The program is a joint effort of the ABA Council for Racial and Ethnic Diversity in the Educational Pipeline and the ABA Judicial Division.